National Zoological Park (United States): Elephant Trails

 In spring 2008, the National Zoo began construction on Elephant Trails, a new home for its Asian elephants.
 The first part of the $52 million project opened in September 2010, expanding the zoo's former elephant area with a 5700 sqft barn, two new yards (one with a pool), and a quarter-mile (400 m) walkway through woods, a total of 1.9 acre of outdoor space, bringing the total size of Elephant Trails to 2 acres (0.81 ha).
 Elephant Trails: A Campaign to Save Elephants is a comprehensive breeding, education, and scientific research program.
 It is designed to help scientists care for elephants in zoos and in the wild.
 The Elephant House (built in 1937) was closed to the public from September 14, 2009, until late March 2013 for construction of the second phase of Elephant Trails.
 This includes the Elephant Community Center, an indoor exhibit with many interpretive signs and graphics.
-The six Asian elephants that live in Elephant Trails are one bull named Spike and five cows named Bozie, Swarna, Maharani, Trong Nhi, and Nhi Linh.
+The seven Asian elephants that live in Elephant Trails are one bull named Spike and five cows named Bozie, Swarna, Maharani, Trong Nhi, and Nhi Linh and a female calf Linh Mai born to Nhi Linh on February 2, 2026.